christina-de-martinez/postcard-demo/README.md

 # Postcard Demo

 This is my take-home assignment for Resend.
-Work in progress.